 Just as the world demanded a new status quo with the delivery of better mobile experiences - inciting a shift from ‘nice to have,’ to ‘need to have,’ to ‘core focus’ - we’re seeing the same demands being made when it comes to privacy and enterprise security.

 There was a time when the sole and primary objective of enterprise security solutions was to secure the perimeter, network, and critical systems by any means necessary... even if those means were unjustifiably invasive or overly intrusive.
 The top priority was protecting the organization through the most accessible, affordable means available - and privacy (along with things like productivity and flexibility) was seen as an afterthought, or deemed a ‘nice-to-have,’ even in the very best-case scenario.

 But that approach and mindset is quickly becoming unsustainable and unacceptable.
 With advances in technology and public discourse, it has become increasingly critical for organizations who wish to remain competitive to re-imagine and rebuild their approaches.
 And it’s time to make the leap, beyond security measures and technologies that are just privacy-friendly, to those that are privacy-first.

 DTEX AND PRIVACY-FIRST SECURITY

-The Dtex Advanced User Behavior Intelligence Platform is purpose-built to detect insider threats, developed from the ground up as a privacy-first solution.
+The Dtex Advanced Enterprise User Intelligence Platform is purpose-built to detect insider threats, developed from the ground up as a privacy-first solution.
 Designed to support 'Privacy by Design' security approaches, Dtex helps enterprises comply with privacy regulations and is deployed at Global 2000 customers doing business in countries with even the strictest privacy laws.